Modules in Anthrozoology

 It is designed for mental health professionals (such as counsellors, clinical psychologists, social workers, marriage and family therapists, and psychiatric nurse practitioners) who want to include horses in treatment in a science-based, ethical, and effective manner.

-For further information and to enrol, click here.
+For further information and to find out more about registering, click here.